Working with Layers

-Making a layer transparent is one of ways to mix the color of its pixels with pixels of the layer beneath.
+Making a layer transparent is one of the ways to mix the color of its pixels with the pixels of the layer beneath.

 When you decrease the Opacity parameter in the Layers panel, you make the contents of the layer more transparent.
 This increases the impact of the lower layer pixels on the result.

 The default blend mode is Normal.
-If the top layer is opaque, then only it determines the color.
+If the top layer is opaque, then only that layer determines the color.
 Otherwise, the result depends on the color of the top layer pixel, on the level of its transparency, and on the color of the underlying layer pixel.

-The rest of the blend modes calculate color in a more complicated way.
-But they always take the transparency onto account.
+The rest of the blend modes calculate color in a more complicated way, but they always take the transparency into account.

-In the earlier subsection, we can see the Normal blend mode with different level of opacity applied to the upper layer.
+In the earlier subsection, we can see the Normal blend mode with different levels of opacity applied to the upper layer.